courk/openflexure-delta-stage/docs/transmission_illumination.md

 ### Clean the optics module casing {pagestep}

-After printing the [optics module casing]{qty:1} there may be strings or dust.
+After printing the [transmission optics module casing]{qty:1} there may be strings or dust.
 Clean these out so they won't block the light or fall onto the camera sensor.

 ![](images/transmission_illumination/optics_clean.jpg)

 ### Attach the objective screw {pagestep}

-Slide a [M3 nut]{qty:1} into the slot at the top of the [optics module casing] and screw a [M3x8 screw]{qty:1} into it.
+Slide a [M3 nut]{qty:1} into the slot at the top of the [transmission optics module casing] and screw a [M3x8 screw]{qty:1} into it.

 ![](images/transmission_illumination/objective_screw.jpg)